 These awesome people make it all possible

 Elizabeth Brown is a leading practitioner in the field of financial empowerment.
-She started her career as an auditor for Peat, Marwick, Mitchell & Co., now KPMG.
-In 1995, she started her own tax consulting firm where she specialized in helping high net worth clients and small-to-medium size businesses in the Tri-State marketplace improve their company finances.
-Elizabeth graduated Magna Cum Laude with a B.S. degree from Mercy College in Dobbs Ferry, N.Y. where she received a four-year academic scholarship.
+Upon graduating from Mercy College she started her career as an auditor for Peat, Marwick, Mitchell & Co., now KPMG.
+In 1995, she started her own tax consulting firm and in 2007 she combined her life coach training to create her signature program, “Women, Fear & Money.”
+Elizabeth is passionate about helping people shift their limiting beliefs as a doorway to financial empowerment.
 She is a native New Yorker who loves living in the Lower Hudson Valley.
 Elizabeth is married with one adult son, three adult stepchildren, and one step granddaughter.

 Elizabeth BrownVolunteer Instructor

 Eric Cassalina has been a volunteer instructor with My Money Workshop since 2015.
 With his financial background in banking, financial planning, and wealth management, Eric has been servicing the financial needs of the Hudson Valley area since 2011.
 Eric was born and raised in Marlboro, New York where he lives with his wife and two dogs.
 Eric enjoys golfing, traveling, and community involvement.

 Eric CassalinaVolunteer Instructor

 Rick Fishkin has been a financial professional for the past 27 years.
 He is currently the owner of a mortgage brokerage and financial planning firm in Nyack, NY.
 While advising clients over the years, Rick has been concerned with the lack of financial knowledge people have regarding their own fiscal matters.
 Educating people financially is very important to him and necessary for people to succeed in today’s economy.
 Rick is married, father of 2 boys, leads an active outdoor oriented lifestyle, loves music and helping others.